lguzzon-scratchbook/gdb/README.md

 The project has achieved the expected stability goals (such as conflict resolution, synchronization, and distributed storage), without intending to ignore the limitations inherent to distributed technologies (P2P + CRDT).

-gdb‑p2p has been rigorously tested with our common usage examples in such environments, demonstrating greater stability than many other well-known distributed databases.
+GenosDB has been rigorously tested with our common usage examples in such environments, demonstrating greater stability than many other well-known distributed databases.

 ---